 Any site can be confusing.
 Try the Step-by-Step Approach on the right side of the page.

 If this is your first time on the site and you feel overwhelmed with pain, I would suggest you start on The Daily Program.
 (First time computer user?Move the mouse until the arrow is over blue Daily Program and click.)
-You could also try the section Stress Anxiety PTSD and even Complex PTSD.
+You could also try the section Stress Anxiety PTSD and even Complex PTSD and the Limbic System.